Nue-Foundation/Nue-V3/README.md

-﻿# NueScript Programming Language
+﻿# NueScript3 Programming Language
 ## Summary

-🛠️🌟 **NueScript** is a superset of AeroScript.
+🛠️🌟 **NueScript** was a superset of AeroScript.
+🛠️🌟 **NueScript3** is the modified version of NueScript.

 ✨ **Features**:
-- All features present in AeroScript.
+- All features present in AeroScript && NueScript2.
-- A thing like pip. `Under Developement`.

 ## New Update

 * Currently adding features.
-* Started makeing a system like python's `pip` and rust's `cargo`.
 * Adding more libs on `pip server for Nue`.
 * Fixed known bugs.

 ## Credits

-- **myself**:
+- **Yuri-DaBang**:
   - This project is based on my [AeroScript](https://github.com/Yuri-DaBang/AeroScript-v2-Stable) project.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. <LOL>